jbrodrick11/Crowdfunding_ETL/README.md

 The .ipynb file contains relevant comments and can be run sequentially to import the required .xlsx files and convert them to DataFrames.
 Each DataFrame is then converted to a .csv file and saved in the /Resources folder.

 An ERD is then provided mapping out how the Database should be created using the four .csv files generated from the .ipynb file.
+(Found in Screenshots folder)

 ![ERD](Screenshots/crowdfunding_dbERD.png)